 Bears, Gold, Whales & Wine in Canada

-Inspired by the Duke and Duchess of Cambridge tour of Canada in September 2016, we looked at holidays in British Columbia and The Yukon that gives keen travellers the chance to follow in the footsteps of the royal family…
+Inspired by the Duke and Duchess of Cambridge tour of Canada in September 2016, we looked at holidays in British Columbia and The Yukon that give keen travellers the chance to follow in the footsteps of the royals…

 This was the couple’s second visit to Canada; the first was as newlyweds in 2011.
 However, it was the first time they visited as a family Prince George and Princess Charlotte accompanying them.